-Statement of Net Assets
+Statements of Net Position

-The statement of net assets presents the assets, liabilities, and net assets of the University as of the end of the fiscal year.
-The purpose of the statement of net assets is to present a fiscal snapshot of the University to the readers of the financial statements.
-The statement of net assets presents end-of-year data concerning assets (current and noncurrent), liabilities (current and noncurrent), and net assets (assets minus liabilities).
-The statement of net assets provides a summary of assets available to continue the operations of the University.
-The statement also shows how much the University owes vendors, investors and lending institutions.
-Finally, the statement of net assets provides a picture of the net assets and the availability for expenditure by the University.
+The statements of net position present the assets, liabilities, and net position of the University as of the end of the fiscal year.
+The purpose of the statements of net position is to present a fiscal snapshot of the University to the readers of the financial statements.
+The statements of net position present end-of-year data for assets (current and noncurrent), liabilities (current and noncurrent), and net position (assets minus liabilities).

+The statements of net position provide a summary of assets available to continue the operations of the University.
+The statements also show how much the University owes vendors, investors and lending institutions.
+Finally, the statements of net position provide a picture of the net position and the availability for expenditure by the University.

-Net assets are divided into three major categories.
-The first category, invested in capital assets, net of related debt, provides the University's equity in property, plant and equipment owned by the University.
-The second asset category is restricted net assets, which is divided into two categories, nonexpendable and expendable.
+Net position is divided into three major categories.
+The first category, invested in capital assets, net of related debt, provides the University's equity in property, plant and equipment.
+The second asset category is restricted net position, which is divided into two categories, nonexpendable and expendable.
 The corpus of nonexpendable restricted resources, as it pertains to endowments, is only available for investment purposes.
-Donors have primarily restricted income derived from these investments to fund scholarships and fellowships.
-Expendable restricted net assets are available for expenditure by the University but must be spent for purposes as determined by donors and/or external entities that have placed a time or purpose restriction on the use of the assets.
-The final category is unrestricted net assets, which are available to the University for any lawful purpose of the University.
-Many of the University's unrestricted net assets have been designated or reserved for specific purposes such as: repairs and replacement of equipment, capital projects, future debt service, quasiendowments, insurance reserves, research centers and instructional departments.
+Donors have restricted income derived from these investments to primarily fund scholarships and fellowships.
+Expendable restricted net position is available for expenditure by the University but must be spent for purposes as determined by donors and/or external entities that have placed a time or purpose restriction on the use of the assets.
+The final category is unrestricted net position, which is available to the University as needed.
+Many of the University's unrestricted net position has been designated or reserved for specific purposes such as: repairs and replacement of equipment, capital projects, future debt service, quasi-endowments, insurance reserves, research centers and instructional departments.